br1code/br1-interview-preparation/client/README.md

     - Number of questions answered (with links to each Question)
     - Number of questions skipped (with links to each Question)
     - Total time spent (minutes, seconds)
-  - Provides buttons to start a new session or return to the homepage.
+  - Provides buttons to start a new session or return to the homepage. ✅

 ### Questions List Page (`/questions`)

 This page lists all available questions and allows for management actions.

+- **Add Question Button** ✅
+  - Redirects the user to the `/questions/add` route.
 - **Category Filter**
   - Users can filter the questions by category using a dropdown.
     - **Endpoint:** `GET /api/categories`